 The second leg of our Pacific Northwest adventure was Mount Rainier National Park.
 We only had one day in this amazing park, so we headed to the Henry M. Jackson Memorial visitor center where there is a wide variety of hikes.

-The skies were a bit smokey so we didn’t get that “guidebook” amazing crystalline blue sky, but we were still blown away (the pictures actually show a bluer sky than we experienced).
+The sky was a bit smokey so we didn’t get that “guidebook” amazing crystalline blue sky, but we were still blown away (the pictures actually show a bluer sky than we experienced).
 The views were still MAJESTIC and the wildflowers were beautiful.

 Mt.
 Rainier also has beautiful old growth forests so our second hike took advantage of the shade (and amazing energy) of those glorious old trees and we enjoyed a break from the hot sun.